realworldocaml/book/en/parsing-with-ocamllex-and-ocamlyacc.md

 There are many techniques for lexing and parsing.
 In the lex/yacc world, lexing is specified using regular expressions, and parsing is specified using context-free grammars.
-These are concepts from formal languages; the yacc/lex tools constructing the machinery for you.
+These are concepts from formal languages; the lex/yacc tools constructing the machinery for you.
 For `lex`, this means constructing a finite automaton; and for `yacc`, this means constructing a pushdown automaton.

 Parsing is a broad and often intricate topic, and our purpose here is not to teach all of the ins and outs of yacc and lex, but to show how to use these tools in OCaml.
-There are online resources, and most experience you may have using yacc/lex in other languages will also apply in OCaml.
+There are online resources, and most experience you may have using lex/yacc in other languages will also apply in OCaml.
 However, there are differences, and we'll try to point out the larger ones here.

 For illustration, let's continue with the JSON example.
-For lexing, we'll use `ocamllex`, and for parsing, we'll use `menhir`, which is generally easier to use than `ocamlyacc`.
+For lexing, we'll use `ocamllex`, and for parsing, we'll use `menhir`, which is somewhat easier to use than `ocamlyacc`.

 ## Defining a JSON parser with menhir